neelanjanbiswas/better-call-saul/README.md

-# better-call-saul
+# better-call-saul website using Django and HTML,CSS
-In here I created a webapp using django and html,css ( note open the website in PC or bigger screen not mobile friendly) This website is created by me after learning django from free code camp
+In here I created a webapp using django and html,css ( note open the website in PC or bigger screen it's not mobile friendly) This website is created by me after learning django from free code camp

-NOTE[ problems: somehow @mediaquery is not working in css of my website
+NOTE [ problems: somehow @mediaquery is not working in css of my website
       so please open my website in laptop or bigger screen (display it on mobile is not working properly )

        (if anyone can fix that advance appreciation to you from me)